ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 hardware registers and the user keys.
 For many HSM architectures, this will place the Attesting Environment inside the "security kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
-For both security and compliance reasons, there is incentive for the generation and parsing logic to be simple and easy to implement correctly.
-Additionally, when the data formats contained in this specification are parsed within an HSM boundary -- that would be parsing a request entity, or parsing Evidence produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format, instead of attempting to be flexible.
+For both security and compliance reasons, there is an incentive for the generation and parsing logic to be simple and easy to implement correctly.
+Additionally, when the data formats contained in this specification are parsed within an HSM boundary -- that would be parsing Evidence produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format, instead of attempting to be flexible.

-In particular, the Attesting Environment SHOULD generate the PKIX Evidence from scratch and avoid copying any content from the request.
-The Attesting Environment MUST generate PKIX Evidence only from information and measurements that are directly observable by it.
+In particular, the Attesting Environment SHOULD generate Evidence from scratch and avoid copying any content from the request.
+The Attesting Environment MUST generate Evidence only from information and measurements that are directly observable by it.

 ## Detached Signatures {#sec-detached-sigs}